 Other substances that are found in the plant are flavonoids, tannins, amines, albumin, calcium, and potassium nitrate.

 Henbane in Folklore

 Henbane has been used as a medicine since ancient times and had a strong reputation as a magical herb that was for instance used in love potions and to induce hallucinations.

-In medieval times the herb was popular as a sleep aid and in larger doses used as deadly poison, often assassin’s favorite.
+In medieval times the herb was popular as a sleep aid and in larger doses used as a deadly poison, often an assassin’s favorite.